Skip to main content

 Opting out of information use

-People can opt out of receiving newsletters or being included on any other subscription list or news feed by following the unsubscribe link at the end of the email or contacting Blueprint directly.
+People can opt out of receiving newsletters or being included on any other subscription list or news feed by using the unsubscribe link at the end of an email or contacting Blueprint directly.

 Requesting information

-The Privacy Act 2020 gives people the right to request access to and correction of the personal information Blueprint holds about them.
-This includes taking steps to control ways their information is used (such as opting out of receiving newsletters) or making a complaint if personal information may have been misused.
+The Privacy Amendment Act 2025 gives people the right to request access to and correction of the personal information Blueprint holds about them.
+This includes taking steps to control ways their information is used like opting out of receiving newsletters, or making a complaint if personal information may have been misused.

 People can request a copy of the personal information Blueprint holds about them and to ask for it to be corrected if this information is wrong.
 Where the correction requested is not able to be made or Blueprint disputes the accuracy of the correction, it will make a note on the person’s personal information.

-Any requests for access to, checking or correcting personal information must be made in writing to the Privacy Officer through info@blueprint.co.nz.
+Any requests for access to, checking or correcting personal information must be made through info@blueprint.co.nz.
 The Privacy Officer will respond within 20 working days of receiving the request.
-Where the correction requested is not able to be made or is disputed, a note will be made on the person’s personal information.

 Blueprint may be unable to release personal information if it breaches another person’s right to privacy, is subject to national security legislation, is legally privileged, may result in serious threat to the health and safety of an individual or the public, or may result in significant risk of serious harassment or distress to the person affected.
-It will advise the person making the request of these circumstances, when applicable.
+If after exploring all options this is the case, it will advise the person making the request of these circumstances, when applicable.

-Blueprint wants to know of any concerns about its privacy practices, whether relating to the way it collects or shares information about people or an individual response to a personal information access request.
-This allows it to try and put things right, and to improve its systems or processes.
-Any concerns should be raised with the Privacy Officer through info@blueprint.co.nz.
+Blueprint is interested in any concerns about its privacy practices, whether relating to the way it collects or shares information about people or an individual response to a personal information access request.
+This allows it to improve its systems or processes.
+Any concerns should be raised through info@blueprint.co.nz.

 Privacy breaches